Anaizing/js-dev-env/README.md

 ![neon sign- do something great](https://images.unsplash.com/photo-1516062423079-7ca13cdc7f5a?ixlib=rb-0.3.5&ixid=eyJhcHBfaWQiOjEyMDd9&s=2d8091fa5f63ab00decd568cd0c484f8&auto=format&fit=crop&w=1522&q=80)

-A Javascript starter kit I built from scratch, using the ES6 modular architecture pattern, encompassing all the necessary steps to build an app from the development stage to production and deployment.
+A Javascript starter kit I built from scratch, encompassing all the necessary steps to build an app from the development stage to production and deployment.
 Includes these important steps ...with chosen corresponding technologies.

 * Package Mananagement
 * Bundling